mathgladiator/adama-lang/docs/docs/reference-anonymous-messages-and-arrays.md

 }
 ```

 It is worth noting that these arrays are statically typed, and the elements within must have a compatible type under "type rectification".
-An interesting example for the need of type rectification is the following snippet.
+An interesting example for the need of type rectification is the following snippet:

 ```adama
 @construct {